refact0r/moderato/README.md

 ## features

 - variety of punishments
-  - mute - prevent users from speaking
+  - mute - prevent users from sending messages
   - freeze - prevent users from reacting or sending files
   - exile - prevent users from seeing channels
   - ban